lucjome/filename-occurrences/README.md

 - content of the file is separated by newline

 ### Limitations
 - The content (lines of potential filenames) must be separated by newlines, which requires formatting on the user's part if this is not the case for them.
-This was a deliberate sacrifice I made to maintain the beauty and conciseness of the program.
+This was a deliberate sacrifice I made to maintain the readability, beauty and conciseness of the program.
 Fixing this would probably force me to adopt more imperative principles for the code responsible for counting the occurrences
 - As for performance, my functional approach did not suffer much.
 Using while-loops and mutable states would make my code slightly faster but for such a small script I considered it not so worth-it.
 I also see to the fact that optmizing performance was not the main job here
 - My other approaches for counting have been left in a separate file 'AlternativeCounters.fs'